 This scenario includes situations in which an assessment review panel concludes that a flaw leading to the rejection of the new assessment existed in the previous assessment as well.
 This flaw may have been missed by the previous review panel or was not discovered until after the previous assessment had been determined to be BSIA.
-Here, the flaw is so essential to the assessment that the use of the previous assessment results is now suspect and that assessment should likely not have been used for status determinations.
+Here, the flaw is so essential to the assessment that the use of the previous assessment results is now suspect and that assessment could no longer be considered BSIA and should likely not have been used for status determinations.
 For this document, we refer to this as an "invalidated" assessment, though that term may or may not be used during the assessment process.

-In this scenario, where the results of the previous assessment have been invalidated, and no new assessment is available, the agency would move the stock status to unknown unless there is evidence to support maintaining the current known stock status (see c2).
+In this scenario, where the results of the previous assessment have been invalidated, and no new assessment is available, the agency would move the stock status to unknown unless there is evidence to support maintaining the current known stock status (see C2).